uprtcl/js-uprtcl/docs/guide/06-architecture.md

 The query will result the notes ids, which need to be sent to the `getPerspectiveData()` function to retrieve their latest value.

-In the next section we will dive deeper into the example, introduce the concept of mutations and provide a detaild diagram of the layer stack of services that are used in this app.
+In the next section we will dive deeper into the example, introduce the concept of mutations and provide a detailed diagram of the layer stack of services that are used in this app.